Columbia Trained Dr

 Platelet-rich plasma, which is also known as PRP, is a substance that is said to facilitate healing when injected in a wound.
 It contains plasma and platelets.
-The former is the liquid portion of whole blood, contains water and proteins that support cell growth and it is proven to provide a medium for white blood cells, red blood cells and platelets to flow through the body.
+The former is the liquid portion of whole blood, contains water and proteins that support cell growth and it is proven to provide a medium for white blood cells, red blood cells, and platelets to flow through the body.
 While Platelets are the blood cells that cause blood to clot and also provide other necessary growth healing functions in the blood.
 PRP is produced by isolating plasma from blood and concentrating it.

 What are PRP Pain Injections?

 PRP therapy uses injections from a concentration of the patient’s platelets to accelerate the healing of the injured part, be it joints, ligaments, and muscles.
-Literary, what a PRP injection does is to use each patient’s healing system to improve his/her musculoskeletal problems.
+Literally, what a PRP injection does is to use each patient’s healing system to improve his/her musculoskeletal problems.
 In its working principle, they are prepared by taking anywhere from one to a few tubes of the patient’s blood and running it through a centrifuge to concentrate his/her platelets.
 These activated platelets will then be injected directly into the patients’ injured or diseased body tissue.
 What is does internally in the body tissue is to release growth factors that stimulate and it will then increase the number of reparative cells the patient’s body produces thereby reducing the internal pain.

 Applications of PRP injections:

 - Acute injuries

 - Postsurgical repair

 Are PRP Pain Injections Safe?

 Yes, yes and yes, PRP pain injection is very much safe.
 However, patients with pains seeking to go for PRP injection straight away are always advised to see their doctor or a professional physician first.
 This is to ascertain if PRP pain injection can be used in his or her case because it is not applied in every pain case.